DenisGas/jut.su_next-series/README.md

 Chrome extension for [Jut.su](https://jut.su/) which makes video auto-play, auto-skip anime intro, and auto-open next series after the end of the current one.

-If you want the anime to go full screen automatically, I made a [python script](https://github.com/DenisGas/watch_jut.su) that does that.
+If you want the anime to go FullScreen automatically, I made a [python script](https://github.com/DenisGas/watch_jut.su) that does that.

 ## Features: